PuRainDev/webview/README.md

 - Webview now has additional field Borderless, which is responsible for rendering window without frame.
 - New webview method SetDraggable(bool) which allows us to make window draggable like you are holdind a caption

-I also add new example, called frameless-go which shows an example how to use this functionality
+I also add new example, named frameless-go which shows how to use new functionality

 ================================================================================